Preventing Senior Falls

 Lifestyle and home modifications can then be made safely and correctly.
 "Have a heart-to-heart with your senior when everyone is healthy and in a good mood and you both feel comfortable addressing rising concerns," suggests Bell.

-If your senior's goal is to age-in-place, here are some tips for creating a safer home environment and preventing future falls:
+If your senior's goal is to age-in-place, here are 12 tips for creating a safer home environment and preventing future falls:

 Also, be sure your senior's doctor discusses alcohol consumption and how alcohol might interact with current medications.

-Monitor alcohol-intake.
 Over-imbibing on alcoholic beverages can obviously throw anyone off balance.
-If you think drinking too much is part of the reason your senior is losing his balance, be sure to discuss your concerns with your senior and his or her doctor as well.???
+If you think drinking too much is part of the reason your Dad is losing balance, be sure to discuss your concerns with him and his doctor.

-Start an exercise and stretch routine.???"Less than 40 percent of all older Americans exercise," says Lach.
-And that's a bad thing: without exercise, you lose your muscle tone and strength -- especially in your legs -- which is imperative in maintaining balance.???
+"Less than 40 percent of all older Americans exercise," says Lach.
+And that's a bad thing.
+Without exercise, you lose your muscle tone and strength -- especially in your legs -- which is imperative in maintaining balance.

 Current CDC guidelines for people over 65 are 150 minutes of moderately vigorous (meaning exercise that causes you to break a sweat, but you are still be able to have a conversation) per week in addition to strength training twice a week.
-Bell recommends walking (at a fast enough pace to break a sweat), bicycling, or dancing, such as Zumba classes.
-The CDC highly recommends Tai Chi as a great aerobic activity as well as a way to increase balance.
+Bell recommends walking (at a fast enough pace to break a sweat), bicycling or dancing (such as taking a Zumba class).
+The CDC highly recommends Tai Chi as a great aerobic activity, as well as a way to increase balance.

-If your senior has led a mostly sedentary lifestyle, suffers from a chronic illness, or has recently suffered a fall, ask your senior's doctor for a physical therapist referral.
-In addition to teaching them how to exercise correctly, a physical therapist can also analyze your senior's movement to find out if they're walking properly or able to get out of a chair without straining.
+If your mom has led a mostly sedentary lifestyle, suffers from a chronic illness or has recently suffered a fall, ask her doctor for a physical therapist referral.
+In addition to teaching her how to exercise correctly, a physical therapist can also analyze her movement to find out if she's walking properly or able to get out of a chair without straining.

-Check their eyes.
 Have your senior's eyes checked by an eye doctor at least once a year and update their eyeglasses.
-In addition to deteriorating vision which can cause trips and stumbles, cataracts can inhibit vision which can lead to falls.
+In addition to deteriorating vision, which can cause trips and stumbles, cataracts can inhibit vision which can lead to falls.

-Recognize hazards.
 Take a look around your senior's home and see what looks like it might give them a problem.
-A few simple adaptations can make your parent's home much safer - and help them age in place even longer.
+A few simple adaptations can make your parent's home much safer -- and help them age in place even longer.

 - Proper lighting: In addition to having enough lamps, be sure to install higher watt light bulbs.
 Also, make sure there are adequate nightlights.